ejtaal/scripts/README.rst

 .. image:: tcpdump-colorize-1.png

+(This script has now evolved into its own project called Colorful Tcpdump!
+Please see here: `Colorful Tcpdump <https://github.com/ejtaal/colorful-tcpdump>`_ )

 How the scripts works: First it collects your local ip4/6 and MAC addresses.
 When they occur in the tcpdump output they are placed on the left.
 All ip addresses and port numbers are hashed and given a color according to the